rborder/xftsim/README.md

 To get started, [check out the documentation](https://xftsim.readthedocs.io)!

-For a minimal test simulation you can run one of the built in demos:
+For a minimal test simulation you can run one of the built in demos (runtime < 1min):
 ```python3
 import warnings
 warnings.simplefilter(action='ignore', category=FutureWarning)